Step-by-Step ETC Guide for MIRI MRS Spectroscopy of a Late M Star

 - Under "Aperture location", Specify offsets in scene is chosen, with X = Y = 0

 - "Aperture radius" is set to 0.3", which is the default value for MIRI imaging in ETC.

 - For "Sky annulus", "inner radius" and "outer radius" are set to 0.45" and 0.7", respectively.

 The magnitude under the Renorm tab of the Source Editor is then varied until the calculation returns a saturation warning.
 This happens for Johnson K magnitude less than 11.5 magnitudes.
 So K = 11.5 is the saturation limit for the simultaneous imaging obtained for the Long grating setting.
 Somewhat brighter stars could therefore be observed in simultaneous imaging without saturation for the Medium and Short grating settings, for which the "groups per integration" is less.

 A target aquisition (TA) is required in order to position precisely the target on the detector.
 TA for the MRS improves pointing precision to 90 mas.

 Calculation #13, where we selected "Target Acquisition" under the MIRI pull-down menu, shows our initial calculation to determine which parameters to specify for TA for the target star.

 - "Backgrounds" tab - we entered the coordinates for the generic star (04:30:00 +25:00:00) and selected "Medium" for "Background configuration";

-- "Strategy" tab - the only permissible option for target acquisition is "Aperture centered on source", which for our case is the Late M Star
+- "Strategy" tab - the only field under this tab for target acquisition is "Aperture centered on source", which for our case is set to the Late M Star.

 From this calculation, we see the SNR is ~175.